docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 [Dockerfile reference for the EXPOSE instruction](../../reference/builder.md#expose)

-The `EXPOSE` instruction indicates the ports on which a container will listen for connections.
+The `EXPOSE` instruction indicates the ports on which a container listens for connections.
 Consequently, you should use the common, traditional port for your application.
 For example, an image containing the Apache web server would use `EXPOSE 80`, while an image containing MongoDB would use `EXPOSE 27017` and